erdoukki/rcloneosx/README.md

 RcloneOSX is compiled with support for macOS version 10.11 - 10.13.
 The application is implemented in **Swift 4** by using **Xcode 9**.
 RcloneOSX **require** the `rclone` utility to be installed.
 If installed in other directory than `/usr/local/bin`, please change directory by user Configuration in RcloneOSX.
 RcloneOSX checks if there is a `rclone` installed in the provided directory.

 RcloneOSX is built upon the code for [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX).
 A short [intro](https://rsyncosx.github.io/Documentation/docs/RcloneOSX/Intro/Intro.html) about what RcloneOSX is.

-A [rc](https://github.com/rsyncOSX/rcloneosx/releases) is released fixing the issue.

 #### SwiftLint